 We welcome any type of organisation and business that uses sport and physical activity to develop people and communities and who can support an apprentice to develop.
-Examples could be community based organisations, businesses, leisure providers, local authorities etc. But for Derbyshire we are particularly looking for potential employers that feel they would like to increase their female workforce and reach more girls and young women through their work.
+Examples could be community based organisations, businesses, leisure providers, local authorities etc.

 Each partner will employ one or more apprentice but will also be able to offer a number of additional opportunities to the other young people in the programme (i.e. volunteering opportunities, training etc).
 This then creates an enhanced collective education and training offer to the young person not seen previously and also broadens the operations and reputation of the respective employers too.

 All apprentices will need to be released from the workplace one day a week, in order to work on the education programme.
-Coach Core apprentices for 2018 onwards work towards the new Community Activator Coach Level 2 standard, which takes between 14-18 months to complete.
+Coach Core apprentices work towards the Community Activator Coach Level 2 standard, which takes between 14-18 months to complete.
 Alongside this formal qualification, Coach Core apprentices also complete a number of specific coaching modules, designed to provide a more holistic approach to traditional sports coaching.
 These additional Coach Core modules are delivered by Create Development and focus on areas such as behaviour management, inclusion and peer coaching.

 Potential cost for employers